 Discover the secrets of this ancient civilisation…

-Join us, ancient explorers, as we head 5,000 years back in time to discover fascinating facts about Ancient Egypt, from its ancient beginnings to Egypt today…
+Join us, ancient explorers, as we head back 5,000 years through history to discover fascinating facts about Ancient Egypt, from its ancient beginnings to Egypt today…

 Facts about Ancient Egypt

-8. Cats were considered to be a sacred animal by the Ancient Egyptians.
+8) Cats were considered sacred animals by the Ancient Egyptians.
 It’s thought that most families kept a cat as a pet, which they believed would bring the household good luck!

 Country fact file: Egypt today